metaplex-foundation/goose/README.md

 ## Deprecated

-With the closing of the pNFT migration on May 31st, Goose is now deprecated.
+With the closing of the pNFT migration window, Goose is now deprecated.